 Actual battery service life depends on the Smoke/CO Alarm and the environment in which it is installed.
-Regardless of the manufacturer's suggested battery life, you MUST replace the Alarm immediately once the unit starts "chirping" (the "low battery warning").
+All the batteries specified above are acceptable replacement batteries for this unit.
+Regardless of the manufacturer's suggested battery life, you MUST replace the battery immediately once the unit starts "chirping" (the "low battery warning").